-General and administrative expenses for the first quarter of 2005 increased approximately \$16 million, or 28 percent, as compared to the same period of 2004, of which \$6 million related to acquisitions.
-The remainder of the increase was primarily due to compensation related expenses, which reflects the expansion of our team to support increased compliance and infrastructure needs.
+General and administrative expenses for the third quarter of 2005 increased \$9 million, or 12 percent, as compared to the same period of 2004.
+General and administrative expenses for the nine months ended September 30, 2005 increased \$43 million, or 23 percent, as compared to the same period of 2004.
+For both the three and nine months September 30, 2005, the increases were primarily due to compensation related expenses, which reflects the expansion of our team to support increased compliance and infrastructure needs.

 Stock Compensation.
 Stock compensation expense relates to the amortization of the intrinsic value of Yahoo! stock options issued and assumed in connection with acquisitions and other equity-based awards.
-This expense is generally being amortized using the accelerated amortization method in accordance with Financial Accounting Standards Board Interpretation No. 28 "Accounting for Stock Appreciation Rights and Other Variable Stock Option or Award Plans".
+This expense is generally being amortized using the accelerated amortization method in accordance with FASB Interpretation No. 28 "Accounting for Stock Appreciation Rights and Other Variable Stock Option or Award Plans".

-The decrease in stock compensation expense for the first quarter of 2005 was primarily a result of decreased costs associated with options assumed in acquisitions which are amortized using the accelerated amortization method.
-Accelerated amortization results in declining amortization of awards over their vesting periods.
+The increases in stock compensation expense for the three and nine months ended September 30, 2005 were primarily a result of the amortization of newly issued equity-based awards partially offset by decreased costs associated with options assumed in acquisitions.
+The amortization of options assumed in acquisitions has declined as the accelerated amortization method results in declining amortization of awards over their vesting periods and as we have not assumed a significant amount of options in our recent acquisitions.

 Amortization of Intangibles.
 We have purchased, and expect to continue purchasing, assets or businesses, which may include the purchase of intangible assets.
+Amortization of intangibles for the third quarter of 2005 was \$41 million compared to \$37 million for the same period of 2004.
+Amortization of intangibles for the nine months ended September 30, 2005 was

-Amortization of intangibles for the first quarter of 2005 was approximately \$40 million compared to \$31 million for the same period of 2004.
-The year-over-year increase in amortization of intangibles was the result of our continued acquisition activity which has resulted in increased amortizable intangible assets.
+\$123 million compared to \$104 million for the same period of 2004.
+The year over year increases in amortization of intangibles in the three and nine months ended September 30, 2005 were the result of our continued acquisition activity which has resulted in an increased balance of amortizable intangible assets.